The case for the 1911

 Facts, not emotions

 The case for the 1911 as a law enforcement duty pistol is a strong one.
 As with any other police weapon, there are strengths and weaknesses to the design.
 Additionally, there are training and maintenance issues that must be carefully attended to in order to ensure the greatest reliability and success with the pistol.
-However, the 1911 has proven, over the course of a hundred-plus years, that it's capable of doing the job efficiently and safely.
+However, the 1911 has proven, over the course of 100-plus years, that it's capable of doing the job efficiently and safely.

 Police administrators should give it a fair chance, and evaluate it on the merits, not the hype.
 If they do, they’ll find there's still a lot to like about Browning’s masterpiece.